Using a Python Startup/Shutdown Script or PythonCaller to Perform Geoprocessing with Arcpy

 Introduction

-Adding a python startup script to your workspace is a great way to extend the functionality of workbench.
+Adding a Python startup script to your workspace is a great way to extend the functionality of FME Workbench.
 Although we encourage you to make use of FME’s transformers wherever possible, sometimes it is necessary to take advantage of the greater control that a custom script provides.
-If you don’t have a lot of prior programming experience python is a great language to start with as its simple, clean syntax makes it easy to use and understand.
-Python has also been chosen as the default scripting language for ArcGIS; If you have a valid ArcGIS license on your machine, you can make use of the many geoprocessing functions in the arcpy module in your python scripts, you can also use ModelBuilder to create python scripts from your models.
+If you don’t have a lot of prior programming experience, Python is a great language to start with, as its simple, clean syntax makes it easy to use and understand.
+Python has also been chosen as the default scripting language for ArcGIS.
+If you have a valid ArcGIS license on your machine, you can make use of the many geoprocessing functions in the Arcpy module in your Python scripts; you can also use ModelBuilder to create Python scripts from your models.
 For more information on using Python with FME, please see Tutorial: Python and FME Basics.

 Requirements